openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 - #### ThinProvision (Optional)

   For creating a thin-provisioned volume, use the thinProvision parameter in the storage class.
 Its allowed values are: "yes" and "no".
 If we do not set the thinProvision parameter by default its value will be `no` and it will work as thick provisioned volumes.
-See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/thin_provision.md) for more details about thinProvisioned workflow.
+Refer [Thin Provisioning](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/thin_provision.md) for more details about thinProvisioned workflow.

   ```yaml
   apiVersion: storage.k8s.io/v1